-Variable Label ID Respondent ID REC Mail Survey Record Number Q1 Are you currently taking classes at any high school?
+Variable Label REC Mail Survey Record Number ID Respondent ID Q1 Are you currently taking classes at any high school?
 Q2 Do you currently have a job?
 Q2A At any time since leaving high school, have you ever had a job?
-Q3 Which of the following best describes your job?
-Q3NEW Where do you work?
-Q3OTH Where work - OTHER Q4 Have you worked at this job for at least a total of 90 days (3 months)?
-Q5 How many hours per week do you work at this job?
-Q6 What is your hourly wage rate?
-Q6OTH Hourly wage - OTHER Q7 At any time since leaving high school, have you ever taken classes through any type of school, training, or education program?
-Q8 In what type of school, training, or education program were you enrolled?
-Q80TH Previous education type - OTHER Q9 Did you complete at least a full term (semester or quarter)?
-Q10 Were you enrolled full time?
-Q11 Are you currently enrolled in any type of school, training, or education program?
-Q12 In what type of school, training, or education program are you currently enrolled?
-Q12OTH Current education type - OTHER Q13 Are you currently enrolled full time?
-Q14 Do you currently receive services from any adult agency?
-Q14A Have you ever received services from any adult agency?
-Q15M1R From which agency or agencies have you received services? - VR or Vocational Rehabilitation Q15M2R From which agency or agencies have you received services? - HHS - Developmental Disability Services Q15M3R From which agency or agencies have you received services? - DoL Workforce Investment-Job Training (formerly JT) Q15M4R From which agency or agencies have you received services? - Community Mental Health Q15M5R From which agency or agencies have you received services? - Other Q150TH From which agency or agencies have you received services? - Other, please specify Q16 Who filled out this survey?
-Q160TH Relation to student - OTHER Q170 Do you have any suggestions for your high school which would help students be better prepared for life after high school? jobtype Works in a competitive employment setting
+Q3NEW Which of the following best describes your current/previous job?
+Q3_PASTO Which of the following best describes your previous job?
+Other, please specify Q3ANEW Where do/did you work?
+Q3ANEWOTH Where do/did you work?
+Other, please specify Q4NEW Have you worked/did you work at your job for at least a total of 90 days (3 months)?
+Q5NEW How many hours per week do/did you work at your job?
+Q6NEW What is/was your hourly wage rate?
+Q6NEWOTH What is/was your hourly wage rate?
+Other, please specify Q7NEW When doing your job, do/did you interact or talk with co-workers without a disability to get your job done?
+Q8NEW In this job, are/were you eligible for (can you get) a pay raise or promotion?
+Q9NEW Are/were you paid the same as the other people who work in a similar job with the same skills, experience, and training?
+Q10NEW In this job, do/did you receive benefits (such as health, dental, or vision insurance, paid sick leave or vacation, social security, unemployment insurance, or workers' compensation)?
+Q11 At any time since leaving high school, have you ever taken classes through any type of school, training, or education program?
+Q12 In what type of school, training, or education program were you enrolled?
+Q12OTH In what type of school, training, or education program were you enrolled?
+Other, please specify Q13 Did you complete at least a full term (semester or quarter)?

+Q14 Were you enrolled full-time?
+Q15 Are you currently enrolled in any type of school, training, or education program?
+Q16 In what type of school, training, or education program are you currently enrolled?
+Q16OTH In what type of school, training, or education program are you currently enrolled?
+Other, please specify: Q17 Are you currently enrolled full-time?
+Q18 Do you currently receive services from any adult agency?
+Q18A Have you ever received services from any adult agency?
+Q19M1R From which agency or agencies have you received services?
+VR or Vocation Rehabilitation Q19M2R From which agency or agencies have you received services?
+HHS - Developmental Disability Services Q19M3R From which agency or agencies have you received services?
+DoL Workforce Investment - Job Training Program (formerly JTPA) Q19M4R From which agency or agencies have you received services?
+Community Mental Health Q19M5R From which agency or agencies have you received services?
+Other Q19OTH From which agency or agencies have you received services?
+Other, please specify Q20NEW Who filled out this survey?
+Q20NEWOTH Who filled out this survey?
+Other, please specify Q21 Do you have any suggestions for your high school which would help students be better prepared for life after high school?
+Q21OTH Do you have any suggestions for your high school which would help students be better prepared for life after high school?
+Other, please specify ReasonForExit Exit Reason Gender Sex Race Race Disability Disability